7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Authentication.md

 ## NTLM Authentication
 - **Use**
-1. Used in client to server authenication
+1. Used in client to server authentication
-1. Used in user authenication to a hostname not registered on the AD integrated DNS server.
+1. Used in user authentication to a hostname not registered on the AD integrated DNS server.

 - **Authentication Process**
 1. Calculation of cryptographic hash